DirectoryLister/docs/Installation.md

-Installation of Directory Lister is fast and requires no configuraton.
+Installation of Directory Lister is fast and requires no configuration.

 ###  Requirements